In South Australia we love a party. Discover the top festival and events in Adelaide and throughout South Australia all year round.

 Shrug off your jacket and shake your scarf free when the Adelaide Hills plays host to the annual Winter Reds Weekend.
-Be tempted by more than 30 beautiful Adelaide Hills wineries offering sumptuous events, tastings and entertainment both day and night.
-Swirl some of the best deep reds around from July 29 to 31, 2022.
+Be tempted by this food and wine festival showcasing more than 30 beautiful Adelaide Hills wineries offering sumptuous events, tastings and entertainment both day and night.
+Swirl some of the best deep reds around July every year.

 11. SALA Festival, August

 Celebrating South Australia’s thriving visual arts community, the SALA (South Australian Living Artists) Festival runs throughout August with works and exhibitions popping up in every corner of South Australia, from offices and cafés to galleries and wineries.
-SALA is the largest community-based visual arts festival in Australia, with over 9,000 artists participating in 2021, and celebrates sculpture, painting, photography, mixed media, moving images and installations.
+SALA is the largest community-based visual arts festival in Australia, and celebrates sculpture, painting, photography, mixed media, moving images and installations.

 12. OzAsia Festival, October – November

 Held over 18 days, OzAsia Festival is Australia’s leading contemporary Asian arts festival.
 Yearly programs present the very best in contemporary theatre, dance, music, visual art, film, literature talks, food and more from across Asia.
 Highlights include the dazzling Moon Lantern Festival and the mouth-watering Lucky Dumpling Market.
-Get your taste from October 21 to November 7, 2022.
+Get your taste with festival dates happening across October and November.

 13. National pharmacies Christmas Pageant, November

 The Credit Union Christmas Pageant is the largest single-day parade in the southern hemisphere; the second biggest in the world (behind the famous Macy’s Thanksgiving Day Parade in New York City).
-Each year, fairy tale characters, colourful clowns, marching bands, twirling dancers and more than 60 floats lead the way to Father Christmas and his iconic sleigh, with the festival taking to the grounds of Adelaide Oval in 2020 and 2021.
+Each year, fairy tale characters, colourful clowns, marching bands, twirling dancers and more than 60 floats lead the way to Father Christmas and his iconic sleigh, with the festival bringing the spirit and joy of Christmas to the streets of Adelaide in 2023.

 Love A PARTY?

 There’s so much to see and do in South Australia.
-Find out what’s on today, this weekend and this month.
+Find out what’s on today, this weekend and this month in Adelaide and South AUstralia.
 Looking to keep the party going?
 Check out blog for the best things to do at night in Adelaide.